• Share this on:

 Kakuzi

-Kakuzi is one of the leading exporters of avocados from Kenya.
+Kakuzi is 1 of the leading exporters of avocados from Kenya.
 The company has full control over the entire value chain.
 They work with over 900 hectares and with a smallholder programme.
-The difficulty with small-scale farming is often quality control and uniformity.
+The difficulty with small-scale farming is often traceability, quality control and uniformity.
 By sharing avocado-growing skills and knowledge they improve the agricultural practices of smallholders.

 One of the company’s strengths is that they have diversified their markets, exporting not only to Europe but now also to China.